essentialkaos/bibop/readme.md

 <p align="center"><img src="https://gh.kaos.io/bibop.svg"/></p>

 `bibop` is a utility for testing command-line tools.
+Information about bibop recipe syntax you can find in our [cookbook](cookbook.md).

 * [Usage demo](#usage-demo)
 * [Installation](#installation)